CZ-NIC/knot-resolver/daemon/README.rst

      Purge cache records matching specified criteria.
 There are two specifics:

      * To reliably remove **negative** cache entries you need to clear subtree with the whole zone.
 E.g. to clear negative cache entries for (formerly non-existing) record `www.example.com.
 A` you need to flush whole subtree starting at zone apex, e.g. `example.com.` [#]_.
-     * This operation is asynchonous and might not be yet finished when call to ``cache.clear()`` function returns.
+     * This operation is asynchronous and might not be yet finished when call to ``cache.clear()`` function returns.
 Return value indicates if clearing continues asynchronously or not.

   :param string name: subtree to purge; if the name isn't provided, whole cache is purged
         (and any other parameters are disregarded).